Josh Waters (PhD student)

 Background

 I am a part-time PhD student in Education at Moray House School of Education and Sport.
-My research approaches educational questions from a sociological perspective, and also draws on themes from educational theory — particularly those surrounding educational purpose and critical consciousness.
+My research approaches educational questions from a sociological perspective, and also draws on themes from educational philosophy and theory — particularly those surrounding educational purpose and critical consciousness.

 Qualifications